flycheck/flycheck/doc/manual/usage.rst

 Some syntax checkers also read configuration files, denoted by associated *configuration file variables*:

-.. el:option:: flycheck-chktexrc
+.. option:: flycheck-chktexrc

    The configuration file for the `tex-chktex` syntax checker.

-.. el:option:: flycheck-coffeelintrc
+.. option:: flycheck-coffeelintrc

    The configuration file for the `coffee-coffeelint` syntax checker.

-.. el:option:: flycheck-eslintrc
+.. option:: flycheck-eslintrc

    The configuration file for the `javascript-eslint` syntax checker.

-.. el:option:: flycheck-flake8rc
+.. option:: flycheck-flake8rc

    The configuration file for the `python-flake8` syntax checker.

-.. el:option:: flycheck-gjslintrc
+.. option:: flycheck-gjslintrc

    The configuration file for the `javascript-gjslint` syntax checker.

-.. el:option:: flycheck-jshintrc
+.. option:: flycheck-jshintrc

    The configuration file for the `javascript-jshint` syntax checker.

-.. el:option:: flycheck-pylintrc
+.. option:: flycheck-pylintrc

    The configuration file for the `python-pylint` syntax checker.

-.. el:option:: flycheck-rubocoprc
+.. option:: flycheck-rubocoprc

    The configuration file for the `ruby-rubocop` syntax checker.

-.. el:option:: flycheck-tidyrc
+.. option:: flycheck-tidyrc

    The configuration file for the `html-tidy` syntax checker.

 The value of these variables is either a string or `nil`.
-In the former case, locate the configuration file using the functions in :el:option:`flycheck-locate-config-file-functions`:
+In the former case, locate the configuration file using the functions in :option:`flycheck-locate-config-file-functions`:

-.. el:option:: flycheck-locate-config-file-functions
+.. option:: flycheck-locate-config-file-functions

    Functions to locate syntax checker configuration files.